DevExpress-Examples/deprecated-wpf-pivot-grid-connect-to-an-olap-cube-net6/Readme.md

 # Pivot Grid for WPF -  Bind a PivotGrid to an OLAP Cube

-The following example demonstrates how to bind Pivot Grid to an MS OLAP cube.
+This example demonstrates how to bind Pivot Grid to an MS OLAP cube.

 <!-- default file list -->
 ## Files to Look at